Restorative Justice ..

 What is Restorative Justice?

-In criminal justice, restorative processes give victims the chance to meet or communicate with their offenders to explain the real impact of the crime - it empowers victims by giving them a voice.
+Restorative justice gives victims the chance to meet or communicate with their offenders to explain the real impact of the crime - it empowers victims by giving them a voice.
 It also holds offenders to account for what they have done and helps them to take responsibility and make amends.
-Government research demonstrates that restorative justice provides an 85 per cent victim satisfaction rate, and a 14 per cent reduction in the frequency of reoffending.
+Government research demonstrates that restorative justice provides an 85% victim satisfaction rate, and a 14% reduction in the frequency of reoffending.

 For films and stories of people who have experienced restorative justice visit our video wall - click here.